Demographic history of Greece

-In 1922, after defeat by Turkey and the population exchange which saw 1,250,000 Greeks move across the Aegean (100,000 had departed Eastern Thrace in the decade prior to 1914) the total Greek population was approximately 6,500,000.
-250,000 remained in Istanbul.
-500-750,000 had been killed during WWI and the Greco-Turkish War of 1922-1923.
+In 1922, after defeat by Turkey and the population exchange which saw 1,250,000 Greeks move across the Aegean (100,000 had departed Eastern Thrace in the decade prior to 1914) the total Greek population was approximately 7,000,000.
+400,000 remained in Istanbul.
+1,200,000-1,600,000 had been killed during WWI and the Greco-Turkish War of 1922–1923.
+Most were victims of the Greek Genocide of (1913–1923).

+Another tragic event for Greek demographics was WWII, which left Greece completely destroyed.
+In addition to causing up to 1,1 million deaths (in the civilian population of big cities like Athens and Thessaloniki mostly due to famine and in the countryside mostly due to Italian, Bulgarian and German massacres) and almost wiping out the 70,000 strong Jewish community, the war also left the Greek economy and infrastructure in a deplorable state and caused the 1946-1949 Greek civil war (which was also particularly bloody).
+It is also noteworthy that Germany never paid any reparations to Greece for that catastrophe.

+In addition to that, the Greek population under Turkish rule would continue to suffer, first with the Septembriana or Istanbul pogrom.
+At the 6th of September 1955, the Turkish state organized and supported anti-Greek riots all over Istanbul.
+This damaged the Greek population deeply and it could not manage to withstand its eventual, almost complete, demise after the 1964-5 expulsion of the bulk of the Greek population that had remained in the city according to the 1922 treaty of Lausanne.

 Henceforth, the Greek population began to rise steadily in numbers to an all-time high for the peninsula and archipelago of 12,000,000 Greek people in Greece and Cyprus by 2007.